Query API

 Note: If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-Note: Queries generated in the Query Editor may contain single quotes.
-Depending on the programmatic context within which copied queries are used you may need to escape these quotes.
-In cURL, for example, replace single quotes with the unicode equivalent \u0027 as shown in the following example WHERE clause.
+Note: Queries from the Query Editor may include single quotes.
+You might need to escape these quotes based on the programmatic context.
+In cURL, replace single quotes with the Unicode equivalent \u0027, as shown in the following example WHERE clause.

 -- original